 By proactively seeding the ocean with iron, scientists hope to create a way to absorb excess carbon dioxide, so the ocean’s systems don’t have to attempt to process it.
 While this has a good chance of slowing or controlling ocean acidification, the long term effects on the ecosystem are still not known.

 3. Policy Options to take action

 The conventions such as UN Framework Convention on Climate Change, Conference of the Parties, IPCC, Conference on Sustainable Development (Rio+20), and Convention on Biological Diversity scheduled to address the issue.
 Regional and local acts, laws and policies need to be formulated to reduce other stresses.
 Geoengineering can also help in this regard.

 Ocean Acidification: A Global Problem

-Over the last decade, there has been much interest shown by the scientists in studying the impact of ocean acidification.
-Since the study started little late, it is impossible to predict as to how ocean acidification will impact marine life and what will be its consequences on the Earth’s ecosystem.
+Over the last decade, there has been much interest shown by scientists in studying the impact of ocean acidification.
+Since the study started a little late, it is impossible to predict how ocean acidification will impact marine life and what will be its consequences on the Earth’s ecosystem.

-Instead, scientists are recasting the information into how it is beginning to change our daily experience of ocean and marine life.
-From there they are promoting support for climate engineering efforts.
-With the world’s population increasing, making sure the ocean is everyone’s priority is the best way to prevent the potential disastrous effects of ocean acidification.
+Instead, scientists are recasting the information into how it is beginning to change our daily experience of the ocean and marine life.
+From there, they are promoting support for climate engineering efforts.
+With the world’s population increasing, making sure the ocean is everyone’s priority is the best way to prevent the potentially disastrous effects of ocean acidification.